 Meet the team

 ANS is a voluntary organisation.
-A new committee was established in November 2016; it consists of seven members bringing with them a range of skills including: design and architecture, dance, film and radio production, craft, visual arts, local government, arts education, creative and festival programming and organisational development.
-ANS appointed its first administrator in October 2018.
+Our committee consists of diverse members bringing with them a range of skills including: design, writing, acting, dance, craft, visual arts, local government, arts education, coaching, creative and festival programming, and organisational development.

-The London Borough of Sutton is represented by two councillors, Cllr Steve Cook and Cllr Steve Penneck, who sit on the committee as observers.
+The London Borough of Sutton is usually represented by two councillors, currently this support is provided by Cllr Amy Haldane and Cllr Christopher Woolmer.
+They sit on the committee as observers.
 Lord Tope is Patron of the organisation.

 Tom Franck received a scholarship to train at Arts Educational Schools London and graduated in 2009 with an MA in Acting.
 He has had a varied acting career performing in a wide range of roles from drama to comedy, Shakespeare to new writing, performing in Theatre tours, London Theatres, Edinburgh festival and on screen.

 In 2014 he produced his own production of Cinderella in the borough of Sutton.
 Since then Tom has continued to produce his unique shows for children, entertaining audiences in a variety of venues and events.
 Tom also runs an early years development business and lives in Carshalton with his wife and two children.

 Gemma is a coach and facilitator, who supports individuals and teams across the arts and charities sectors to address challenges, seek clarity and fulfil their potential.

 Committed to contributing to the development of a more equitable arts sector, Gemma founded the SupportSquad as a platform for her and like-minded collaborators to communicate their offer.